Walton, Cumbria: The Community

 According to the Census, in 2001 278 people lived in Walton.
 140 of these were male and 138 female.
-The average age of the village's residents in 2001 was 43.61, with the majority of residents aged between 45–64 years old.
+The average age of the village's residents in 2001 was 43.61, with the majority of residents aged between 45 and 64 years old.
 As the village is surrounded by countryside, the main occupation for the majority of the community has always been focused on agriculture.
 For example, in 1881, agriculture was by far the largest industry, with 483 men worked in the agriculture sector.